 In other MRFs, workers pick whatever belongs on the line and let everything else roll past.

-Baling and shipping the recycling
+Baling and shipping: the end of the recycling process

 Eventually, all the sorted materials wind up in their own bin.
 When enough accumulates, it gets moved to a baler.
 Again, some MRFs use a single baler for everything.
 Others have balers dedicated to specific materials.
 Those bales become the product that the MRF sells.